LLNL/axom/src/axom/primal/docs/sphinx/opintersect.rst

          ``intersect()`` can specify an optional argument to include triangle boundaries in the intersection test.

-The example below intersection tests between two triangles, a ray, and a BoundingBox.
+The example below tests for intersection between two triangles, a ray, and a BoundingBox.

 .. figure:: figs/showIntersect.png